 9. Audio Editing in DaVinci Resolve Vs. Premiere Pro

-You can edit audio in the “Edit” page in DaVinci Resolve and “Editing” / “Audio” tabs in Premiere Pro.
+You can edit audio on the “Edit” page in DaVinci Resolve and the “Editing” / “Audio” tabs in Premiere Pro.

-The editing, cutting, trimming are all almost same in both Premiere Pro and Resolve.
+The editing, cutting, and trimming are all almost the same in both Premiere Pro and Resolve.

 In contrast, you’ll need Adobe Audition – a dedicated audio editing software, which will be dynamically linked to Premiere Pro for real-time updates.

-Adobe Audition is very famous for sound designing with powerful audio features.
+Adobe Audition is very famous for sound design with powerful audio features.

 In fact, you could get your audio work done in both Fairlight and Audition without sacrificing quality.

-For you as a beginner, I would say you can easily get audio post production done in the “Edit” pages inside of Premiere Pro and DaVinci Resolve, without needing to go to dedicated workspace like Fairlight and software like Adobe Audition.
+For you as a beginner, I would say you can easily get audio post-production done in the “Edit” pages inside of Premiere Pro and DaVinci Resolve, without needing to go to a dedicated workspace like Fairlight and software like Adobe Audition.